 The final questions are when the Gigafactory will go online and when it will reach full capacity.
 Tesla has already said that it hopes that those dates will be 2017 and 2020, respectively, but exactly how the ramp rate works will be interesting to see.
 Panasonic has clearly stated that it will invest in the equipment for the factory in a staggered, conservative fashion.
 That could lead to a much slower build-up to full capacity than the 3 years that Tesla is claiming.
 Regardless of the details of the how, when, and where of the facility, Navigant Research believes strongly that the Gigafactory will be built and will be a successful, potentially revolutionary, manufacturing venture.

-Tags: Advanced Batteries, Clean Transportation, Electric Vehicles, Energy Storage, Smart Energy Program, Tesla Motors
+Tags: Advanced Battery Innovations, Clean Transportation, Electric Vehicles, Grid-Tied Energy Storage, Smart Energy Program, Tesla Motors

 | No Comments »